Encounters and Temptation

 As you read many of the stories of “heroes” of faith in Scripture, and in history, you see that it is not the strongest that have the greatest encounters, but often the weakest!
 (Think of David, Samson, Gideon, Saul, Peter, and many others!)

 He gives us grace—the power to resist sin.
 He gives us mercy—forgiveness for what we have done.
 And He continues to draw us to Himself—all of it without manipulation or control.
 He allows us to be free people.
-He shows His beauty and glory so we can choose to be inspired to holiness, but the key is choose.
+He shows His beauty and glory so we can choose to be inspired to holiness, but the key is choice.
 We have a choice.

 The Israelites saw His power and His glory in ways that no other generation has or will.
 They are an example to us, their experiences and their failings are warnings (read 1 Corinthians 10:1–14) to us—great experiences do not guarantee or prove mature spirituality.
 “Therefore let anyone who thinks that he stands take heed lest he fall.” (v.
 12)

 So do we despair?
 By no means!
-We have been given something that they Israelites never had.
+We have been given something that the Israelites never had.
 Christ lives in us, His Spirit united to our spirit by faith, and we have a new nature.
 Not a nature that cannot sin (1 John 1:8–10) but one that is able to choose to not sin—a nature that won’t make a practice of sinning.

 You see, our hope is not on what God will do.
 It is not on some supernatural experience to come, it is on a supernatural experience that is already finished.
 Our hope is in the life, death, burial, and resurrection of Christ.
 Our confidence is on His nature, His life in us now.